charliecalvert/CloudNotes/Assignments/React/ReactEsLint.md

 Usually, no harm is done if you install eslint and prettier multiple times.

+**NOTE**: _I often use this section of this text as an introduction to the **get-gist** utility.
+As result, many students who come here don't have to do anything else after reading and performing the steps in this section on automating the install of eslint configuration files.
+After you have read and performed the steps outlined in this section, you can often get back to the assignment that linked you here by pressing the back button.
+You don't need to read through the entire assignment unless you are interested._

 ## Video

 TLDR: This very short video may be useful: